 Not sure what to do with that broccoli in your freezer?
-Here’s how to roast frozen broccoli (straight from frozen, no defrosting necessary) for a perfect veggie side dish!
+Here’s how to cook frozen broccoli (straight from frozen, no defrosting necessary) for a perfect veggie side dish!

 Frozen veggies last a lot longer than fresh produce.
 And don’t worry: they’re just as nutritious!
 Plus, roasting gets them much crispier and more delicious than steaming or microwaving – so this is the best way to go. 🙂